NCAA tournament bubble watch: At large-bids for March Madness

-It’s that time of the year again, which means that we are diving head first into our annual NCAA tournament bubble tracker.
+It’s that time of the year again, which means that we are diving head first into our annual NCAA tournament bubble watch.

 The way that it will work is simple: We’ll be looking at every team that our Dave Ommen, the best bracketologist in the business, considers in the mix for an at-large bid.
 In an effort to keep this somewhat manageable, we are going to assume that the top 36 teams in the field — every team that is a No. 9-seed or above — is “off the bubble”.
 This does not mean those teams are a lock to dance, it just means that they have given themselves enough room for error that we can take them out of the conversation until they do something dumb.